The Keys to Unlocking Future UK Production

 There are challenges, but the UK is at a pivotal time with a favourable fiscal regime, moderate stabilisation of oil price and a regulator empowered to deliver its strategy – so can we unlock the opportunities to succeed?

-Biography: David joined Hannon Westwood in 2010 and moved with the company as it transitioned to Westwood Global Energy in 2015.
+Biography: Dave joined Hannon Westwood in 2010 and moved with the company as it transitioned to Westwood Global Energy in 2015.
 In his current role as senior analyst he looks after much of the E&A analysis and report output for Westwood’s NW Europe upstream Atlas product and has regular commentary in various industry publications.
 He has a Masters in Geoscience from Keele University.